ELeeAstro/Rosseland_Clouds/README.md

  An overleaf (in progess) [theory guide](https://www.overleaf.com/read/mggfpbbmpqpk#2fbd7d).
  This details what is actually going on in the code, and the theory behind the calculations etc.

+ Typically, you want Rosseland mean calculations when using band averaged values and spectral when the wavelength dependence is important (e.g. corr-k models).

  ## How to use

  The Gen_input.py file will generate the input files wavelengths.txt and RTtable.txt - the wavelengths, radii and temperatures of the calculations are contained here.